-Burrowing owl is listed as a Species of Special Concern by CDFW and as sensitive by the BLM.
-SWCA biologists conducted surveys for burrowing owl, desert kit fox, and American badger burrows in the study area in three survey efforts from March 27 to April 5, May 8 to May 12, and May 22 to May 25, 2023.
+Burrowing owl is a candidate for listing under CESA, listed as a Species of Special Concern by CDFW and considered a sensitive species by the BLM.
+SWCA biologists conducted surveys for burrowing owl, desert kit fox, and American badger burrows in the study area in three survey efforts from March 27 to

+April 5, May 8 to May 12, and May 22 to May 25, 2023.
 The study area included the 2,670-acre project area and the gen-tie route (approximately 35.75 acres) including a 150-m buffer around the study area.
 A burrow survey and subsequent burrowing owl breeding season surveys consisted of a total of six visits.